engineerthenet/ArduinoVESC/README.md

 # ArduinoVESC

 This library enables UART communication between a VESC and an Arduino Mega.
-It uses hardware serial and is designed for use with an Arduino Mega.
 It has been tested with the latest VESC firmware version.
+It is based on the work of RollingGecko, SolidGeek and vedderb.
+It is a more complete library that displays all the data output from the VESC.

 **Credit**